vshymanskyy/ViperIDE/docs/Web-REPL-Relay.md

 ## Web REPL + Secure WebSocket Relay

-A `Secure WebSocket Relay` can be used to connect to your device using the internet (from anywhere in the world).
+A `Secure WebSocket Relay` can be used to connect to your device over the internet (from anywhere in the world).

 > [!WARNING]
-> 🚧 This connection method is in development and not ready to use yet 🚧
+> **🚧 This connection method is in development and not ready to use yet 🚧**

 #### 1. Connect ViperIDE to your device using USB